-In the 15th of the series, a reader asks what can be done to help young students trust their ears and develop their inner sense of tuning?
-Three teachers give their views.
+A reader asks what can be done to help young students who rely on learning finger placement rather than trusting their ears.
+Three teachers give their views

 CECILY MENDELSSOHN I agree that it would be beneficial to your students if you could help them play their scales by ear.
 It will mean you can also put away the scale book for the next term!

 First of all, can you get them to sing?
 They may be reluctant as young teenagers...

 We’re delighted that you are enjoying our website.
 To access this content you need to be a subscriber.

 *To receive the posters, the Strad Directory and issues and supplements in print, you will need to take out a print + online package